April 9, 2026 | launch tesla monitoring model-x

 Now — public website, public daily report, waitlist open.

-Next 4-8 weeks — finishing the iOS app, building the cloud read API for daily digests, ordering the first batch of T800 Boxes, and onboarding the first 5-10 friends-and-family beta users.
+Next 4-8 weeks — finishing the iOS app, building the cloud read API for daily digests, ordering the first batch of T800 Boxes, and shipping to the first waitlist members.

-After that — opening early access to waitlist members, starting in Canada (where I am, where the logistics are simple), then expanding to the US.
+After that — expanding early access, starting in Canada (where I am, where the logistics are simple), then the US.

-If you’ve ever been frustrated by a Tesla service visit where the answer was “we’d need to keep it overnight to find out”, or paid for a repair you suspected was avoidable, this is for you.
-Join the waitlist and I’ll keep you posted.
+If you’ve ever been frustrated by a Tesla service visit where the answer was “we’d need to keep it overnight to find out”, or paid for a repair you suspected was avoidable — join the waitlist and I’ll keep you posted.

-If you have a Model S or Model X and you’ve been keeping detailed records of repairs and quirks — I’d love to talk to you.
+If you have a Model S or Model X and you’ve been keeping detailed records of repairs and quirks — I’d love to hear from you.
 Email me at [email protected].
-Real data from real cars is what makes this better.
+I’m building this mostly alone, and real data from real cars is what makes it better.

 Useful links